Steps India Is Taking to Ensure the Safety of Women | Explained

 Crimes Against Women in India

-In India, ensuring women safety in India remains a critical challenge despite ongoing efforts to address gender-based violence and discrimination.
+In India, ensuring women’s safety remains a critical challenge despite ongoing efforts to address gender-based violence and discrimination.
 Recent statistics paint a grim reality of the situation:

 • High Crime Rates: According to the National Crime Records Bureau (NCRB) 2022 report, a staggering 4,45,256 cases of crimes against women were registered in India, translating to roughly 51 cases every hour [Times of India].
 This signifies a concerning upward trend compared to previous years.